2017-2018 DOI Rulemaking Activity

 Rule Pertaining to Rebates and Illegal Inducements to Obtaining Title Insurance Business - Docket Number 18-0156-1701

-We expect to potentially revise definition of “things of value” at Subsection 010.05 and revise provisions 4.l. and 9
+This pending rulemaking seeks to amend the definition of “things of value” at Subsection 010.05 and revise provisions 4.l. and 9

-of Exhibit 1, requiring cancellation fees because there are various scenarios where it seems inappropriate to charge a
+of Exhibit 1, which currently require cancellation fees.
+There are various scenarios where it seems inappropriate to charge a

 Rule to Implement the Individual Health Insurance Availability Act Plan Design - Docket Number 18-0173-1701